 Our team are always happy to listen to your concerns or thoughts at arrival and collection time.
 If you require a longer chat just let a member of staff on site know to arrange a time or email firstname.lastname@example.org.

 There are feedback forms available on the front desk to give your written feedback throughout the week.

-If you’d like to leave us positive feedback, you can visit facebook.com/YMCAchildcareNotts and leave us a 5 star rating.
+If you would like to leave us positive feedback, you can visit facebook.com/YMCAchildcareNotts and leave us a 5 star rating!

 Alternatively, you can write a letter and return it another day or pop it in the post to head offce: YMCA Children’s Services, Third Floor, Nottingham, Voluntary Action Centre, 7 Mansfield Road, Nottingham, NG1 3FB